getredash/website/src/pages/kb/data-sources/elasticsearch.md

 ---
 {% callout danger %}

 The Redash ES connector was a community contribution from several years ago.
 There are many bugs and it needs to be rewritten.
-Work on this is currently underway (see [here](https://github.com/getredash/redash/pull/4391)) but its release date is TBD.
+Work was started, but currently blocked as we don't have the resources to test the new implementation.
+We're happy for assistance if someone wants to help (see [here](https://github.com/getredash/redash/pull/4391)).

 {% endcallout %}